Central Station great walk camp sites

 - Check park alerts for the latest information on access, closures and conditions.

-The Fraser Island Great Walk is generally open from 1 March to 31 October each year.
+The K'gari (Fraser Island) Great Walk is generally open from 1 March to 31 October each year.

 - At all other times the fire danger risk may be too high.